lightelligence-io/styles/src/controls/V2Select/V2Select.md

 ## Pagination

-The pagination use-case is an exeption from the above button rules and uses the `olt-V2Select--pagination` modifier.
+The pagination use-case is an exception from the above button rules and uses the `olt-V2Select--pagination` modifier.
 This will show a border around the element.

 ```pagination.html
 <select class="olt-V2Select olt-V2Select--pagination">